 To everyone who wrote to me that you wanted to be part of the change but didn’t know how, start by joining and supporting the efforts of these organizations, and their events.
 Let them know you want to be kept informed of their diversity programs as they develop.
 Engage in conversations, don’t get complacent.
 Keep the topic, topical with them.
 And of course, let them know what you can contribute to the effort.
 Every voice counts.

 My last post included statements from Xerox and Canon.
-I am in the process of gathering position statements from some of the larger OEM’s and will report back next month.
 If you have seen any, or your company has taken a stand regarding racism and social injustice, please get in touch.